 Maori tattoos stand as some of the most visually stunning tribal tattoo designs in the world.
-Maori tattoos are a type of Polynesian tattoo design, but have developed their own extremely unique identity.
+It is a type of Polynesian tattoo design but have developed their own extremely unique identity.
 The art of Tattooing is considered sacred among the Maori people of New Zealand.
-Its exact origin is unknown.
-It was probably passed to them from the East Polynesian Islands.
+The exact origin of Maori tattoo is unknown, but it was probably passed to them from the East Polynesian Islands.

 History of Maori Tattoos

 Traditional Maori Tattoos were made using bone chisels, in a process known in the Maori language as Ta Moko.
 The Maori words Ta Moko mean ‘to strike’ or ‘to tap’.
 The traditional Maori tattoos were different from other tattoo styles because they carved the design into the skin with bone chisels rather than punctured with needles.
 Maori tattoos usually covered the face, buttocks, and legs of Maori men.
 Maori women wore tattoos on their chin and lips and occasionally on the back of their neck.
 Acquiring a Maori tattoo could be a long and painful process that had great ritual significance.

 According to Maori legend, Ta Moko originally came from the underworld.
 A young warrior called Mataora fell in love with Niwareka, the princess of the underworld.
 She agreed to marry him and return to the human world.
 However, Mataora soon mistreated her, and Niwareka went back to her father’s kingdom.
 Sick with grief, and with his face paint smudged, Mataora went down to the underworld to win her back.
 He succeeded, and the King of the Underworld also taught him the art of Ta Moko.